otto-torino/django-baton/docs/installation.rst

     ]

-.. important:: If you want to use Google Analytics index page, please install the following packages:
+.. important:: If you get a "__No crypto library available__" when using the google analytics index, then install this package:

-    $ pip install PyOpenSSL google-auth google-auth-httplib2 google-api-python-client requests
+    $ pip install PyOpenSSL

 Why two installed apps?